ALL Metrics

 Another behavioural response observed was a disregard for social norms and etiquette.
 Some participants exhibited a tendency to disengage from social interactions because they were excessively afraid of contracting COVID-19.

-“Friends who were close now keep their distance, saying ’stay away.’
-They weren’t snobbish before, but now they are.
-I would rather that than catch COVID-19” (P2).
+“Close friends now keep their distance, telling me to ‘stay away.’
+They weren’t like this before, but now they are.
+I’d rather this than risk catching COVID-19” (P2).

 Theme 2: Various impacts

-The COVID-19 pandemic has had many impacts on various sectors of participants’ lives as patients with end-stage renal disease undergoing hemodialysis.
-These various impacts are summarized in the sub-themes of physical, psychological, social, and economic impacts and protocol implementation health experienced by participants during the COVID-19 pandemic.
+The COVID-19 pandemic has had a significant impact on various aspects of the participants’ lives as patients with end-stage renal disease undergoing hemodialysis.
+These impacts are summarized in the sub-themes of physical, psychological, social, and economic effects, as well as the implementation of health protocols experienced by participants during the pandemic.

 Physical impact

 The majority of participants reported experiencing physical effects, including weight gain during interdialytic periods, shortness of breath, elevated blood pressure, pain, discomfort, and bleeding.
 The most frequently reported issue was interdialytic weight gain.
-As a consequence of the pandemic, the patient’s hemodialysis schedule was postponed.
-It should be noted that swab results were not available.
+As a result of the pandemic, patients’ hemodialysis schedules were postponed if their swab results were unavailable.
+In some cases, it was found that the results of the swab were received 1-2 days after swabbing process, due to limitations in resources.
 In addition, some patients’ schedules have been modified as a result of the hemodialysis unit’s efforts to optimize the hemodialysis schedule.
 Shortness of breath represents a physical impact experienced by participants as a consequence of delays or alterations to their hemodialysis schedules.
-An increase in blood pressure is also a physical impact experienced by hemodialysis patients during COVID-19 pandemic due to anxiety about swab results.
+An increase in blood pressure was found as a physical impact experienced by hemodialysis patients during COVID-19 pandemic due to anxiety about swab results.
 Some participants exhibited considerable anxiety regarding the results.
 The swab yielded a positive result, which was accompanied by an increase in blood pressure.
 The subsequent physical impact is pain.
 The mandatory swab obligations carried out by participants are a cause of pain, which is necessary for them to continue undergoing the hemodialysis process.
+Although participants reported discomfort and pain related to repeated swab testing, they emphasized that this was not as severe as the pain and complications caused by fluid overload, which represents a more critical physical burden for hemodialysis patients.

 “My body feels heavy.
 They usually remove three litres of fluid, but now they only remove two or two and a half litres during the four-hour sessions” (P1).